1.0 OBJECT OF THE GAME

 7.0 BALL IN HAND FOUL PENALTIES

-When a player commits a ball in hand foul, he/she must relinquish his/her turn at the table.
-The incoming player may now place the cue ball anywhere on the table to start his/her inning.
+When a player commits a ball in hand foul, they must relinquish their turn and the incoming player may now place the cue ball anywhere on the table to start their inning.
 If a player commits more than one foul on one shot, only one foul will be called.
-A player must make sure he/she has ball in hand before touching the cue ball.

 7.1 Cue Ball Fouls Only

-a) Touching the cue ball: Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
-However, a player may use the ferrule or shaft of his/her cue to line up his/her cue ball when a “cue ball in hand” is in play.
+a) Touching the cue ball: Hitting the cue ball and any other ball simultaneously, or previously is a foul.
+Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
+A player may use the ferrule or shaft of the cue to position the cue ball when a “cue ball in hand” is in play.
 Using the tip is a foul and ball in hand will be given to the other player.

 b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
 If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul.

 c) Touching a still object ball: Any still object ball moved can only be moved back to its original position with the permission of the opponent.
-However the opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
+The opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
 Only after receiving consent from the opponent, the player who has committed the error may move the disturbed object ball(s) back to original position.
-If the player who has committed the infraction touches any of the disturbed balls without consent of the opponent, it will result in a loss of turn with ball in hand to the opponent.
+If the player who has committed the infraction touches any of the disturbed balls without consent of the opponent, it will result in a ball in hand foul to the opponent.

 NOTE: If the 10-ball was pocketed by a player’s hand or cue, it is a ball in hand foul to the opponent, and the opponent has the option of placing the 10-ball back to its original position or having it placed on the foot spot.
 Opponent shall continue with ball in hand.